Making and Canning Homemade Applesauce – Step by Step

 Why make applesauce when you can just buy it?

-In general, we like to avoid the highly processed foods where we can.
+We like to avoid the highly processed foods where we can.
 So this means skipping the grocery store if we are able.
 If I can make it myself, that is typically my first choice.
-Plus, once you have tried this recipe for homemade applesauce, store-bought options just won’t cut it anymore.

-This canning applesauce recipe is 100x more delicious, flavorful, and has such a yummy warmth to it.
 Additionally, there is something very rewarding about being able to grow, harvest, and preserve your own food.
 These home canning skills have been passed on for years (and generations) and I think that is pretty neat.
 So in short, it is healthier, cheaper, and more delicious.

 For a delicious and simple apple pie filling recipe (and step-by-step canning instructions) check out this recipe!